 The CBA uses multiple methods of communication with external stakeholders.
 In addition to the common methods of email and telephone calls, the CBA also actively participates in presentations at colleges and universities and other outreach events.
-With the onset of COVID-19, many of these events are held via an online platform, which has enabled the CBA to increase participation as it eliminates many travel-related logistics.
-The most frequent method and easiest way for external stakeholders to receive information is through the CBA's comprehensive website, which contains easy to locate information, recent and upcoming events, laws and regulations, and many other sources of information to assist.
+Some of these events are even held via an online platform, which has enabled the CBA to increase participation as it eliminates many travel-related logistics.
+The most frequent method and easiest way for external stakeholders to receive information is through the CBA's comprehensive website, which contains easy-to-locate information, recent and upcoming events, laws and regulations, and many other sources of information to assist.